Suzanoo/Motel/README.md

 ## Intro

-- Use Docker to create 4 services of our app: mongodb, server, app, admin
+- Use Docker to create 4 services of app: mongodb, server, app, admin
 - There are things refer to this services name

   - Database name in .env file : `mongodb://mongodb:27017/tours`